K-Wone/docker-gcc/README.md

 # How to build

+The base image is [spack/ubuntu-xenial](https://hub.docker.com/r/spack/ubuntu-xenial).

 ## make

 There are a bunch of build-time arguments you can use to build the image.

-It is hightly recommended that you build the image with `make`.
+It is highly recommended that you build the image with `make`.

 ```bash
 # Build an image for GCC 9.2.0